 Companies with high first contact resolution rates typically have high customer satisfaction (CSAT).
 In fact, research conducted by Service Quality Measurement (SQM) Group revealed that for every 1 percent increase in FCR, a company gets a 1 percent improvement in customer satisfaction.
 The same research also revealed that every 1 percent increase in first contact resolution results in a 1 percent decrease in customer support operating costs and a 1 to 5 percent increase in employee satisfaction.

-How to Improve First Contact Resolution Rate
+Improve First Contact Resolution Rate

 To improve your company's FCR, it's essential to evaluate every aspect of the operation that affects the customer contact experience — including agent training, processes, technology, and coaching programs — and carefully assess for problems that hinder higher FCR.
 Here are a few strategies you can implement to make sure your customer gets what they need the first time around:

 - Review repeat contacts for root cause analysis.
 Identify the reason(s) your customers' problems are not getting resolved at first contact.
 Once you have identified the problem areas, determine why calls/conversations are not being handled properly the first time and resolve the root cause of the problem.